android/wear-os-samples/README.md

 Wear OS Samples Repository
 =====================

-This repository has a set of individual Android Studio projects to help you get started writing Wear OS apps and watch faces.
+This repository contains a set of individual Android Studio projects to help you get started writing Wear OS apps and watch faces.

 License